 Notes (Topic Notes): a self-contained document stored as XHTML inside a Topic, and displayed ü edited in the UI.
 Mindjet 11 offers limited programmatic access to Notes; for example, tables and font colors cannot be accessed without parsing the XHTML.
 As well as XHTML, plain text and RTF versions of the topic notes can be written and read.
 Conversion of Notes to and from XHTML is slow, and processing of large maps by accessing RTF or plain text should be avoided.
 The user’s selection in the Notes window cannot be accessed or controlled through the API.

 Object Model: the set of classes, methods and properties that are exposed through the COM Automation interface, and are published in the MindManager type library (MindManager.tlb).
 In Mindjet 11 for Windows, the ‘marketing’ name is ‘Mindjet 11’ whereas the internal object model / COM server name is ‘MindManager 11’.
 In this documentation, references to the object model or COM server use ‘MindManager’, which is how they will appear in object browsers, library references, registry keys and so on.
-References to the user interface use ‘Mindjet 11’, which is what the end-user sees.
+References to the user interface use ‘Mindjet 11’, which

+Mindjet for Windows API

+is what the end-user sees.

 Options: the user settings for personalizing Mindjet 11 at the application level, edited through the Mindjet 11 Options dialogue.
 Many (but not all) of these options can be accessed through the API in the ApplicationOptions class.
 Options that cannot be accessed here can often be read directly from the registry, although any changes made by updating the registry will not take effect until the next restart.
 Add-ins can add private application-level options by registering their own Options Pane to Mindjet 11’s Options dialogue.

 Parent (Topic): the next topic towards the centre of the map.
 All topics except the central topic and floating topics have a parent topic.
 The parent of a callout topic is taken to be the topic to which it is attached.

-Private data: Add-ins and macros can embed private data at the Document level (Documents, Map Marker Groups and Map Markers) and in Document Objects (Topics, Relationships and Boundaries), using Custom Attributes.
-Private user-editable data can also be stored at the Topic level using Custom Properties.
+Private data: Add-ins and macros can embed private persistent data at the Document level (Documents, Map Marker Groups and Map Markers) and in Document Objects (Topics, Relationships and Boundaries), using Custom Attributes.
+Private user-editable persistent data can also be stored at the Topic level using Custom Properties.
 This data will be preserved if maps transit through non-Windows platforms where these features are not exposed.
 However, there is no application-level storage of private data, i.e. there are no Custom Attributes for the Application Options.
 Add-ins and macros must use private registry values or disk files to store application-level configuration information.

 Relationship: a line in the map between topics or boundaries.
 Relationships are owned by the document, and not by the topic or boundaries that they connect.